-- 7.4 (a) Eligibility - 7.4 (a) (i) Parental leave is available to eligible employees who are responsible for the care of a child and it is taken in association with the birth or placement of a child.
+7.8 (b) Eligibility

-- 7.4 (a) (ii) Eligible employee means an employee with at least 12 months continuous service with Council immediately before the date of birth or placement of the child. - 7.4 (a) (iii) Casual employees entitled to unpaid parental leave where the employee: - (1) has been employed by Council on a regular and systematic basis for at least 12 months3; and - (2) has a reasonable expectation of ongoing employment with Council.
+- 7.8 (b) (i) Parental leave is available to eligible employees who are responsible for the care of a child and it is taken in association with the birth or placement of a child. - 7.8 (b) (ii) Eligible employee means an employee with at least 12 months continuous service with Council immediately before the date of birth or placement of the child. - 7.8 (b) (iii) Casual employees entitled to unpaid parental leave where the employee: - (1) has been employed by Council on a regular and systematic basis for at least 12 months; and - (2) has a reasonable expectation of ongoing employment with Council.

-7.4 (b) Definitions
+7.8 (c) Definitions